lucioerlan/Learn-Golang/README.md

-## 📝 Descrição
+## 📝 Description

-Responsivo website, feito com algumas bibliotecas do jQuery.<br>
+Responsive website, made with some libraries from jQuery.<br>
 <br><br>